-Something that I wouldn’t recommend to bring are dumbbells (I’ve seen that before!).
+Something that I wouldn’t recommend to bring is dumbbells (I’ve seen that before!).
 Even small ones are just way too heavy.
 If you want to lift stuff while traveling, use water bottles instead.
 Maybe there are heavy books in your rental place or any small pieces of furniture that you can use?
 You’ll surely find something.

 3. Use Apps

-If you need some more help, motivation and inspiration, check out the following fitness apps:
+If you need some more help, motivation, and inspiration, check out the following fitness apps:

 Seven I’ve been using Seven for a few years now.
 It guides you through an intense 7-minute workout which you can do from anywhere.
-For most exercises you won’t need any equipment, occasionally a chair, or a wall or something like that.
+For most exercises, you won’t need any equipment, occasionally a chair, or a wall or something like that.
 It is based on scientific studies to get the maximum benefit of a short workout.
 You might think “7 minutes is nothing!
 How should that work?”.
 Well, give it a try and let your muscles tell you the next day how it worked ;)

-Runtastic Runtastic is my go-to app that I use when I go for a run, explore the region by bike and even when I go for a walk.
+Runtastic Runtastic is the go-to app that I use when I go for a run, explore the region by bike and even when I go for a walk.
 It is a simple way to track your kilometers and calorie consumption.
 It also has some nice networking features which help you stay motivated.